marcolomele/exo-ego-correspondence/proposal.md

 However, ego is constrained to where our bodies can physically take us and focuses on a narrow portion of the available environment canvas.
 This means that global information about the environment and elements/events in it is missed.

 Exocentric view (exo) is vide taked from any other POV than the human's, typically cameras on walls, stands, or drones.
-It offers a global view of the environment where the action is talking place, from multiple angles, thus covering multiple portions at the same time.
+It offers a global view of the environment where the action is taking place, from multiple angles, thus covering multiple portions at the same time.

 However exo lacks detail and dexterity of the action that human is focused on.